BEGINNING A CAREER IN

-BEGINNING IN APPLIED BEHAVIOR ANALYSIS
+APPLIED BEHAVIOR ANALYSIS

-What is Applied Behavior Analysis?
+Getting started in Applied Behavior Analysis?

-Applied behavior analysis (ABA) is the use of these techniques and principles to bring about meaningful and positive change in behavior.
+Applied behavior analysis (ABA) is the use of techniques and principles to bring about meaningful and positive change in behavior.

-These techniques can be used in structured situations such as a classroom lesson as well as in “everyday” situations such as family dinnertime or the neighborhood playground.
-Some ABA therapy sessions involve one-on-one interaction between the behavior analyst and the participant.
-Group instruction can likewise prove useful.
+These techniques can be effectively used across various settings including structured situations such as a classroom as well as in “everyday” situations such as family dinnertime or the neighborhood grocery store.

 Dr. Heather Griffin, EdD, BCBA

 Dr. Heather Griffin is a clinical director of ABA services and lives in Jacksonville, Florida.
 She began in the field of ABA back in 2001 and has since earned a Masters of Science degree from The Florida State University Applied Behavior Analysis program.
 Heather became a BCBA in 2005 and more recently earned a Doctorate of Educational Leadership from the University of North Florida in December 2014.
 She has served in leadership positions within the First Coast Association for Behavior Analysis and is an active advocate for the delivery of high quality ABA services in Northeast Florida and Southeast Georgia.
 In her free time she enjoys traveling and exploring the country with her husband and two young sons.